eryajf/awesome-stars-eryajf/README.md

 *   [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a cost-effective open-source alternative to Auth0.
 It offers a seamless developer experience and is well-suited for individuals and growing companies.

 *   [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Elegant and Powerfull.
 Powered by OpenAI and Vercel.

+*   [apicat/apicat](https://github.com/apicat/apicat) - ApiCat is an API development tool based on AI technology.
+It analyzes and identifies API requirements input by users, and automatically generates corresponding API documents and codes to help developers develop APIs more quickly and efficiently.

 *   [ddiu8081/chatgpt-demo](https://github.com/ddiu8081/chatgpt-demo) - A demo repo based on OpenAI API.